MapRVA/skyway/docs/src/usage.md

 ## Supported Formats

 Here is a table showing the formats skyway supports reading and writing.
-The shortname is used to indicate the format when running skyway, e.g. `skyway --from xml ...`
+The shortname is used to indicate the format when running skyway, e.g. `skyway --from xml ...`.
+When paired together, "speedy" readers and writers will generally run faster by passing data between threads.

 **Key:**<br>
 ❌ – Not Supported<br>